Google Fiber Privacy Notice

 California consumer privacy rights

-If you are a California resident, this section provides information about your rights under the California Consumer Privacy Act or “CCPA” in relation to the Additional information we collect through Fiber services, as described above.
+If you are a California resident, this section provides information about your rights under the California Consumer Privacy Act or “CCPA” in relation to the Additional information we collect through Google Fiber services, as described above.

 Subject to certain limitations, the CCPA provides rights to California consumers to have notice about the collection and use of their personal information, request access to their personal information (including how we use and disclose that information), request deletion of their personal information, request to opt out of the “sale” of personal information (where applicable), and to not be discriminated against for exercising their rights.